Centers for Medicare & Medicaid ServicesVisit agency website

 Guiding this work are two major initiatives that are driving interoperability at CMS:

 - The MyHealthEData initiative was launched with the aim to empower patients by ensuring that they control their healthcare data and can decide how their data is going to be used, all while keeping that information safe and secure.
 MyHealthEData is intended to help to break down the barriers that prevent patients from having electronic access and true control of their own health records from the device or application of their choice.
 This effort approaches the issue of healthcare data from the patient’s perspective, giving patients control of their healthcare data and allowing it to follow them through their healthcare journey.
-The MyHealthEData initiative is a government-wide initiative led by the White House Office of American Innovation with participation from the U.S. Department of Health and Human Services (HHS) – including its Centers for Medicare & Medicaid Services (CMS), Office of the National Coordinator for Health Information Technology (ONC), and National Institutes of Health (NIH) – as well as the U.S. Department of Veterans Affairs (VA).
+The MyHealthEData initiative is a government-wide initiative led by the White House Office of American Innovation with participation from HHS – including CMS, the Office of the National Coordinator for Health Information Technology (ONC), and National Institutes of Health (NIH) – as well as the U.S. Department of Veterans Affairs (VA).

 The MyHealthEData initiative and the Interoperability and Patient Access final rule drive all of the work that DASG supports.
 Below is a quick introduction to the DASG suite of products: